Rodney Liber: Personal life

-Liber is the son of Sol Liber (1923-2018), a resistance fighter in the Warsaw Ghetto Uprising of 1943 and a survivor of three concentration camps (Treblinka, Majdanek and Buchenwald.)
+Rodney is the son of Sol Liber (1923–2018), a resistance fighter in the Warsaw Ghetto Uprising of 1943 and a survivor of the Treblinka, Majdanek, and Buchenwald concentration camps.
+Sol Liber was among the first survivors to record their testimony with Steven Spielberg's Shoah Foundation.Liber is the son of Sol Liber (1923-2018), a resistance fighter in the Warsaw Ghetto Uprising of 1943 and a survivor of three concentration camps (Treblinka, Majdanek and Buchenwald.)
 Liber's father was one of the initial survivors to record their testimony with Steven Spielberg's Shoah Foundation.